mihirchronicles/mihirchronicles.github.io/content/notes/problem-exploration-guide.md

 - True Impact: Average handle time is 8 mins (vs. 5 min benchmark).
 Revenue impact estimated at $180K/year in lost productivity.
 CSR turnover up 25%.
 - Success Definition: CSRs access customer context within 10 seconds.
 Handle time reduced to 5 minutes.
 CSAT (satisfaction) scores improve to 4.0+.

 Start with the problem first, solution last.
-Your product is flexible-you can build anything.
+Your product is flexible – you can build anything.
 But problems, channels, and business models are rigid constraints.
 Start there.

 Great problem statements come from curiosity.
 The best problem statements have both depth and complexity.